PluralV/SGCipher/README.md

 The code which can automate the actual on-map movement may be uploaded in a later installment.
 And second, the codenames used in the program are stored as comma-separated entries in a file in src/media.
 If you wish to substitute them with names of your own, you can freely do so.
 Simply replace the text file with another one of the same name.

+To use, simply download the zip and run SGCipher.exe.

 Enjoy!